Study Abroad Scholars

 In order to be considered for the IAP Scholars scholarship for this application round, an applicant must:

-- Be in the process of applying, or have already applied, to an IAP study abroad program for Summer 2014, Fall 2014, or Year 2014 (UW Global Gateway Programs are not eligible)
+- Be in the process of applying, or have already applied, to an IAP study abroad program for Summer 2015, Fall 2015 and Academic Year 2015-2016 (UW Global Gateway Programs are not eligible)

-- Be a full-time, degree-seeking undergraduate UW-Madison student
+- Be a full-time, degree-seeking undergraduate student at UW-Madison

 To apply, please log into Scholarships@UW through your student center or by going directly to their website: http://scholarships.wisc.edu/Scholarships/.
-You will need to create a profile and answer questions to being the application.
+You will need to create a profile and answer questions to begin the application.

 Interested in more information about study abroad scholarships?